Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Introduction

 \subsection{Summary of contribution}

-We present and justify a novel SSL variation, characterized by classes that are present in both the unlabeled set and the test set, yet absent from the labeled set.
-Addressing this variant, we offer a solution that:
+We introduce and motivate a novel SSL scenario, characterized by classes that are present in both the unlabeled set and the test set, yet absent from the labeled set.
+Addressing this scenario, we offer a solution that: